 Are you looking for how to upload pdfs to WordPress?
 Then stay connected with this useful guide.
-Site owners always add images, gifs, infographics, pdfs, etc., to improve user engagement.
+Site owners frequently need to add images, gifs, infographics, pdfs, etc., to improve user engagement.

 Thankfully, WordPress offers the simplest ways to add pdfs to your WordPress, and I don’t recommend any plugin to upload pdfs to WordPress.
 Instead, you can easily do this from the WordPress “add media” option.